Amazing Red: Return to TNA (2009–2011)

 On the April 19 episode of Xplosion, Figueroa debuted as Sangriento, a masked luchador, in a three-way match, where he defeated Jay Lethal and Chris Sabin.
 Sangriento made his Impact! debut on May 5, defeating Suicide.
 After defeating Suicide in a rematch the following week, Sangriento was not seen again for two months, until appearing in a backstage segment with Eric Young at Destination X on July 10.
 At the same pay-per-view Amazing Red wrestled in an X Division number one contender's Ultimate X match, which was won by Alex Shelley, and which would turn out to be his final match for the promotion.
 On August 4, 2011, Figueroa announced via his Twitter account that he had parted ways with TNA.

-Return to Ring of Honor (2012)
+Return to ROH (2012)

 On March 4, 2012, Red returned to Ring of Honor at the 10th Anniversary Show, where he teamed with T. J. Perkins in a losing effort against the House of Truth (Michael Elgin and Roderick Strong).